Caroline-Barbosa-Vilar/pokedex-project/README.md

 <p align="justify">

 It is a pokemon card deck where the player can choose his card according to the pokemon's abilities.
-This project was created duringthe 'mapa dev week' free course event of [DevQuest](https://devemdobro.com/lista/).
+This project was created during the [Mapa dev week](https://mapadevweek.com/) a free course event of the Frontend Course of [DevQuest](https://devemdobro.com/lista/).
 </p>

 ## Technologies used